colevandersWands/notes/pages/Metanotes.md

 tags:: meta

 - Metatags: tags applied to notes or blocks that describe their role in the graph, not their content
+	- #home -> things to appear on the home page
 	- #bibliography
 	- #narrative
 	- #question